AVEVA/OMF-Docs/README.md

 # OMF-Docs
 The OSIsoft Message Format (OMF) defines a set of message headers and bodies that can be used to generate compliant messages for ingestion into an on-premises PI System or a cloud-hosted Qi archive.

 This repository contains the documentation for OMF.
-You can access a readable version of this documentation on [Read the Docs.](http://omf-docs.osisoft.com)
+You can access a readable version of this documentation on [here.](http://omf-docs.osisoft.com)

 ##License